NiJen/dotfiler/README.md

   If you want to see what will it do without but afraid to loose some files, just fire `dotfiler update --dry --verbose`.
 * `add` allows you to clone one or more repositories with configs.
-For example, this will clone my emacs's configs: `dot add svetlyak40wt/dot-emacs'.
+For example, this will clone my emacs's configs: `dotfiler add svetlyak40wt/dot-emacs'.
 Of cause you could use full url, like that: <https://github.com/svetlyak40wt/dot-emacs> or
   <git@github.com:svetlyak40wt/dot-emacs.git>.
 * `status` will show you if there are some uncommited changes in the envs, and even